-Recipes like this are great for the family or for a party because you can make a few (although after you taste them, you might realize a few is never gonna be enough if ya know what I mean) or knock them out for a crowd assembly-line style.
+Recipes like this are great for the family or for a party because you can make a few (although after you taste them, you might realize a few is never gonna be enough) or knock them out assembly line style for a crowd.

 About Pulled Pork Mini Bells: